-Kewaunee County farms occupy over 175,000 acres of land in Kewaunee County.
-This equates to an average farm size of 181 acres per farm.
-Of these farms, over 300 are dairy farms milking 27,500 cows for an average of 80 cows per farm.
+Farms occupy and utilize approximately 80% of the land in Kewaunee County.
+There are over 100 dairy farms milking 55,000 cows for an average of 529 cows per farm.

-Milk production per cow has risen to 18,100 pounds per cow for a total of 497,750,000 pounds of milk each year.
-Milk production has increased by 9% since 1990 and is greater than the state average production of 17,300 pounds per cow.
+Milk production per cow has risen to 27,200 pounds per cow for a total of 1.496 billion pounds of milk each year.
+Milk production has more than doubled since 2005 and is greater than the state average production of 24,884 pounds per cow.

-Approximately 2,300 jobs in Kewaunee County are directly tied to agriculture.
-Besides jobs working directly on farms, Kewaunee County’s dairy industry supports a number of agri-business professionals including veterinarians, hoof trimmers, nutritionists, agronomists, crop consultants, milk haulers, cheese processors, breeding technicians, custom harvesters, custom heifer growers and farm management consultants.
+Approximately 2,800 jobs in Kewaunee County are directly tied to agriculture.
+Besides jobs working directly on farms, Kewaunee County’s dairy industry supports a number of agri-business professionals including veterinarians, hoof trimmers, nutritionists, agronomists, crop consultants, milk haulers, cheese processors, dairy technicians, custom harvesters, custom heifer growers, and farm management consultants.

 A key component to help dairy producers remain profitable is the educational programs provided by the UW-Madison Division of Extension.
 The Division of Extension is a source of unbiased, research-based information.
 Examples of agricultural programs in Kewaunee County include dairy herd management, forage, and crop production, water quality education, nutrient management and application training, private pesticide applicator training, on-farm research, and outreach from the three agriculture universities in the state.
 Dairy producers in Kewaunee County state that changes they made on their farms because of the Division of Extension education have helped them remain in business.